mharr171/The-Literally-Fantasy-Sports-Dev-Bible/README.md

 ##### Player Personality System

-A multitude of personalities will run rampant through the leagues, from hard-working to natural talent, brooders and emotions that shoot over the moon.
+A multitude of personalities will run rampant through the leagues, from hard-working to natural talent, brooders and emotions that shoot over the moon after a big win.
 Users will have to manage different personalities within their squad.

 ##### Player Personality System